Honor 10 Lite With Dual Rear Camera Setup Launched in India

 Honor 10 Lite First Impressions

-Under the hood, the Honor 10 Lite has a HiSilicon Kirin 710 SoC, coupled with 4GB and 6GB LPDDR4X RAM options.
+Under the hood, the Honor 10 Lite has a HiSilicon Kirin 710 SoC based on 12nm manufacturing process, coupled with 4GB and 6GB LPDDR4X RAM options.
 The smartphone also comes with a GPU Turbo 2.0 technology that is touted to enable 60fps frame rate alongside reducing lagging and frame drops to enhance the gaming experience.
+It is the first Honor phone to include the GPU Turbo technology.

 The Honor 10 Lite has a dual camera setup at the back, including a 13-megapixel primary sensor along with an f/1.8 aperture and a 2-megapixel secondary sensor.
 For selfies, there is a 24-megapixel camera at the front along with an f/2.0 aperture.
 The smartphone comes preloaded with an AI scene recognition technology that is claimed to recognise eight different scenes, including sky, beach, plant, flower, stage, night, room, and snow.
 Further, there are AI-based facial recognition and light fusion technologies.